-When you first dig up the festering mess of your core beliefs from the depths of your being you either fall to your knees in agonized recognition or snicker in absolute disbelief.
+When you first dig up the festering mess of your core beliefs from the depths of your being you either fall to your knees in agonized recognition or gasp in absolute disbelief.

 The truth is that inner work is not always a “feel good” or clean and sanitary journey.
 We all want to quickly arrive at the destination of self-love.
 We all want to relax in the sanctuary of warmth and healing that comes with the development of inner peace.
-In fact, often we believe that we have finally arrived to the end of our healing journey, when in reality we have so much more inner work to do.
+But it’s not that easy.

 Your Core Beliefs are Surprising

 Just when you think you have a pretty good idea of who you are … some other miserly thing raises its ugly head …

 Most of us have at some point in our lives, and I believe this is because of the way we approach our self-healing in the first place.

 I’ve made a pretty serious mistake on my path.
 I’ve approached my healing from the outside-in.
 I have changed my diet, my daily routines, my nasty habits, and I have changed pretty much anything I could find that was detrimental to my health in the outside world.
 It’s actually quite enjoyable to pick up on bad habits once you enter the journey of self-love and replace them with much better alternatives.
 It’s like playing I-spy-with-my-little-eye – with your life.
 And don’t get me wrong; it is very beneficial.